tcheukueppoo/maat/docs/class.md

 and getting the value of an field within an instance is respectively about reading and writing to a particular slot.

-The idea of compiling fields into a buffer to speed up access is quite efficient but has drawbacks when dealing with inheritance and roles and not to count the (significant?) slowdown at compilation.
+The idea of compiling fields into a buffer to speed up access is quite efficient but has drawbacks when dealing with inheritance and roles.

+## Roles

+A Role

 ### Resolving Role Attributes